OpenTranslationBible/open-bible/en-GB/53.2 Thessalonians/md/2-thessalonians-01.md

 ## 2 Thessalonians 1:2

-Grace to you and peace from God the Father and the Lord Jesus Christ.
+May you receive grace and peace from God the Father and the Lord Jesus Christ.

 ## 2 Thessalonians 1:3